PrefectHQ/prefect/docs/guide/task_library/kubernetes.md

 Tasks for interacting with various Kubernetes API objects.

-Note that tasks in this collection require a Prefect Secret called `"KUBERNETES_API_KEY"` which stores your Kubernetes API Key; this Secret must be a string and in BearerToken format.
+Note that depending on how you choose to authenticate, tasks in this collection might require a Prefect Secret called `"KUBERNETES_API_KEY"` which stores your Kubernetes API Key;
+this Secret must be a string and in BearerToken format.

 ## Deployments